 You’ll need to investigate the different Medigap plans to determine the right one for you.
 The comparison chart below will help.

 Medicare Plan F provides the same healthcare coverage from state to state.
-In general, you can use it to cover the copayment for all medical costs (e.g., doctor visits, specialists, lab tests, diagnostics, etc.) and even the Medicare Part B deductible.
+You can use it to cover the copayment for all medical costs (e.g., doctor visits, specialists, lab tests, diagnostics, etc.) and even the Medicare Part B deductible.

 Plan F also covers your big costs if you are admitted as an inpatient in the hospital or a skilled nursing facility.
 Your Medicare benefits cover these costs under Part A, but most people are taken by surprise when they see the per-benefit-period deductible.
 Plan F is one of these insurance plans that protect enrollees from these high out-of-pocket expenses.